Feature #403

 Perhaps I could convert the tags to span tags with a class that includes the tagname.
 Something like <speaker>Euthyphro</speaker> could be stored as <span class="text_speaker">Euthyphro</span>.
 Whatever work is done at view time could be cached to reduce performance impact.

-#9 Updated by Luke Murphey over 11 years ago
+#9 Updated by Luke Murphey about 12 years ago

 I'm updating the model to support late-binding.
 In this design, the imports will work like this: